dansmyers/Simulation/3-Monte_Carlo/Deliverables/2-Portfolio.md

 - Repeat for a total of 1000 simulations

-- Calculate the average expected portfolio value with 95% and 90% confidence intervals
+- Calculate the average expected portfolio value from the 1000 simulated estimates, along with 90%, 95%, and 99% confidence intervals for the true mean return

 Repeat the same simulation for a person starting at age 32, for a total of 396 months of returns.

-Make a side-by-side box plot showing the distribution of returns generated in both cases.
+Make a side-by-side box plot comparing the distributions of returns generated in both cases.

 ## Sampling Returns